A recent report by the Swedish Consumer Agency (Konsumentverket

-The Ministry of Finance commented that the government’s Gambling Market Inquiry will "consider the recommendations" of the Consumer Agency, but there is a growing belief among those in Sweden that the government will take some form of action against loot boxes.
+The Ministry of Finance commented that the government’s Gambling Market Inquiry will "consider the recommendations" of the Consumer Agency, although there is a growing belief among relevant actors in Sweden that the government will initiate some form of action against loot boxes.

-"The problem here is how the state will define the [Consumer Agency’s] statement that 'if the winnings in a loot box can be converted into money, it is a lottery that is covered by the Gaming Act'," explained Ola Wiklund, founder of Wiklund Law.
+"The relevant issue here is how the state will define the [Consumer Agency’s] statement that 'if the winnings in a loot box can be converted into money, it is a lottery that falls under the Gambling Act'," explained Ola Wiklund, founder of Wiklund Law.
 "There are also strong arguments to support the view that the existing law doesn’t apply to loot boxes" Wiklund comments.

-Read the article Loot Boxes and Domestic Gaming Laws – Regulatory Overreach, published on GamblingComplience, 29 October 2019
+Read the article Loot Boxes and Domestic Gaming Laws – Regulatory Overreach